halas/hadora.xyz/src/_experiences_list/agora.md

 ways to present journalistic content online while keeping ad department happy with high pageviews statistics.
 I developed a slide-show like template used in many successful projects.
 Technologies used included JQuery, SASS and Gulp.

-See some projects I developed for Wyborcza.pl =>